-Hong Kong police fire tear gas as protests resume despite withdrawal of bill
+Hong Kong police break up new protest with rubber bullets, tear gas

 “The four actions are aimed at putting one step forward in helping Hong Kong to get out of the dilemma,” Lam told reporters during a trip to China’s southern region of Guangxi.
 “We can’t stop the violence immediately.”

-Apart from pulling the bill, she announced three other measures to help ease the crisis, including a dialogue with the people.
+Apart from withdrawing the bill, she announced three other measures to help ease the crisis, including a dialogue with the people.

-Demonstrations have at times paralysed parts of the city, a major Asian financial hub, amid running street battles between protesters and police who have responded with tear gas, pepper spray and water cannons.
+Demonstrations have at times paralyzed parts of the city, a major Asian financial hub, amid running street battles between protesters and police who have responded with tear gas, pepper spray and water cannons.
 Violent arrests of protesters, many in metro stations, have drawn international attention.

 The crowds were expected to swell into the night, as the city braces for weekend demonstrations aiming to disrupt transport links to the airport.